SysBioInra/rbatools/README.md

 ## Installation

 ### Install this package locally
-Navigate into the base directory of rbatools locally on your computer and execute:
+After cloning this repository, navigate into the base directory of rbatools locally on your computer and execute:

     pip install .